ms-iot/content/en-US/win10/tools/DevicePortal.md

     * In the credentials dialog, use the default username and password.
 Username: `Administrator` Password: `p@ssw0rd`
     * Windows Device Portal should launch and display the web management home screen!

- You can also launch the Windows Device Portal tool from the Windows IoT Core Watcher by right clicking on your device, and clicking Launch in browser
+ You can also launch Windows Device Portal tool from the Windows IoT Core Watcher by right clicking on your device, and clicking Launch in browser

 <hr>